There are 2 ways to charge a client for a damaged item:

 1) Add the damage costs to the contract for the client to pay:

 Begin by editing the existing contract and create a new line item group called "Fees & Services", for example, and put a "Damaged Item" Service Line Item or custom line item.
-Then, re-mark it as signed and click Send to client that will send them an updated contract/invoice showing the amount due.
+Then, re-mark it as signed and click Send to client to send them an updated contract/invoice showing the amount due.
 They'd see the same online payment screen they've already seen and it's obvious what's owed and how to submit payment.

 You can quickly add a description and drag and drop any photos into this custom item with proof of the damages.